condeagustin/Maze/README.md

 - Go to Maze/Maze/bin/Release/, edit and run the file Program.bat like this:

-...start Maze.exe "Sample1(tsv).txt" 25 0 13 11
+⋅⋅⋅start Maze.exe "Sample1(tsv).txt" 25 0 13 11

-...In this case, 25 and 0 are the X and Y of start point; and 13 and 11 are the X and Y of end point respectively
+⋅⋅⋅In this case, 25 and 0 are the X and Y of start point; and 13 and 11 are the X and Y of end point respectively